juntylpro1/secure-enterprise/access-project.md

 * The Editor and Manager role on the {{site.data.keyword.bplong}} service
 * The Viewer role on the resource group for the project

+An administrator on the {{site.data.keyword.cloud_notm}} Projects service must grant access between the Projects service and the {{site.data.keyword.bpshort}} service in the account that contains the project.
+This access is granted automatically the first time that an administrator creates a project.
+{: important}

 ## Assigning access in the console
 {: #console-project-service}